Join Us In San Francisco!

 Upon completion of this activity, participants will be able to:

-• Describe the clinical utility of liquid biopsy to detect circulating cancer cells or ctDNA
+• Describe the clinical utility of liquid biopsy to detect ctDNA

 • Describe the molecular mechanisms of breast cancer metastasis